 Small cell carcinoma usually shows the following results:

 These tests are used to confirm the diagnosis of small cell carcinoma.
 Your report may not include all the results shown above.
 In addition, since small cell carcinoma shows a high rate of cell division, the Ki-67 index (a type of immunohistochemistry that highlights dividing cells) is often reported as high.

-If surgery is performed to remove the tumour from the lung, normal lung tissue, blood vessels, and airways all have to be cut.
+When surgery is performed to remove a tumour from the lungs, normal lung tissue, blood vessels, and airways all have to be cut.
 Any tissue that is cut when removing a tumour is called a margin and all margins are examined closely for any microscopic evidence of tumour.

 Lymph nodes from the neck, chest, and lungs may be removed at the same time as the tumour.
 These lymph nodes are divided into areas called stations.
 There are 14 different stations in the neck, chest, and lungs.
 Your pathology report will describe the number of lymph nodes examined from each station.

 Stations that may be described in your report: